authzed/spicedb/CONTRIBUTING.md

 ## Common tasks

+We use [mage](https://magefile.org/#installation) to run common tasks in the project.
+Mage can be installed system-wide, or can be run with no installation with `go run mage.go`

 ### Testing

 In order to build and test the project, the [latest stable version of Go] and knowledge of a [working Go environment] are required.